 In addition to the practical challenges, the proposed amendments fail any operational cost-benefit analysis.
 Requiring each contributing employer to obtain from each Plan its proportionate share of withdrawal liability would impose a substantial annual financial burden on the Plans or the contributing employers if the cost of providing such information was shifted from the plan to each employer.
 Plans or contributing employers would incur additional expenses arising from the increased work necessary to determine each contributing employer's proportionate share of liability-an activity not currently performed.
-As noted above, the implementation of the proposed amendment would likely result in delayed completion of year-end financial reports and the information would likely be inaccurate due to the timing inconsistencies.
 Essentially, the proposed amendment would increase costs to the Plan or contributing employers and users of financial reports would receive no timely or accurate information.